Stephen-Seo/mpd_info_screen/README.md

 fixes this bug, this repository will be updated to use that version.

 The `devel` branch has a fix for mpd\_info\_screen not displaying properly when no password is provided and MPD can be accessed without a password.
+This fix has been backported for version `0.4.3`.

 ## Unicode Support